Master of Science (M.Sc.)

 You can check the status of your application at any time in your TUMonline account.

 Selection takes place through an aptitude assessment procedure.
-Aptitude assessment is a two-part procedure after the submission of an official application to a program.
-In this procedure, the TUM school or department determines whether you meet the specific requirements for its master’s degree program.
+The aptitude assessment is a two-part procedure after the submission of an official application to a program.
+In this procedure, the TUM school determines whether you meet the specific requirements for its Master’s degree program.

-In the initial stages, the grades you obtained during your bachelor's program, as well as your written documents, will be evaluated using a point system.
-Depending on the amount of points accumulated, applicants are either immediately admitted, rejected or invited to an admissions interview.
+Depending on the amount of points accumulated, applicants are either immediately admitted, rejected, or invited to an interview.

 Questions about application and admission

-Phone: +49 89 289 22245
++49 89 289 22245

 Arcisstr.
 21, Room 0144